jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 ## Easy to use

-Finetuner gives the user flexibility to choose machine learning hyper-parameters, while all these parameters are `Optional`.
+Finetuner gives the user flexibility to choose machine learning hyper-parameters, while all these parameters are optional.

 If you do not have a machine learning background, don't worry about it.
-As was stated before, you only need to provide the training data organized as a [DocumentArray](https://docarray.jina.ai/).
+As was stated before, you only need to provide the training data organized as a {class}`~docarray.array.document.DocumentArray`.
-In case you do not know which backbone to choose, use `describe_models()` to let Finetuner suggest a backbone model for you.
+In case you do not know which backbone to choose, use {meth}`~finetuner.describe_models()` to let Finetuner suggest a backbone model for you.